New Hanover Township, New Jersey: Local government

 New Hanover Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held in January after each election, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, the members of the New Hanover Township Committee are Mayor Paul D. Peterla (R, term on committee ends December 30, 2023; term as mayor ends 2022), Deputy Mayor Rick Koshak (R, term on committee ends 2024; term as deputy mayor ends 2022), Patrick Murphy (R, 2024), Nicholas Pawlyzyn Sr. (R, 2023) and Dennis Roohr (R, 2022).
+As of 2023, the members of the New Hanover Township Committee are Mayor Paul D. Peterla (R, term on committee and as mayor ends December 30, 2023), Deputy Mayor Rick Koshak (R, term on committee ends 2024; term as deputy mayor ends 2023), Patrick Murphy (R, 2024), Nicholas Pawlyzyn Sr. (R, 2023) and Aaron Smith (R, 2025).

 Federal, state and county representation

-New Hanover Township is located in the 3rd Congressional District and is part of New Jersey's 12th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, New Hanover Township had been in the 30th state legislative district.
+New Hanover Township is located in the 3rd Congressional District and is part of New Jersey's 8th state legislative district.